JeremyLARDENOIS/pokemon-python/README.md

 - Create differents class of player
 - Close socket when server crash except if mode restart always
 - Verify user entry
+- Make git pre-hooks mypy, pylint and explain how to use it in Readme
+- Make a dockerfile for server
+- Make `server.py` continue to listen at the infinite

 ## Bug Reports and Contributions